Chinese Economic Association (UK/Europe) Conference

 CEA UK/Europe 2014 Conference in Gothenburg, Sweden

-The CEA annual conference 2014 will be held at the University of Gothenburg, Sweden, 1-2 September, 2014.
+The CEA annual conference 2014 was held at the University of Gothenburg, Sweden, 1-2 September, 2014.

-The theme of the 2014 conference is "Institutions and Development: China Miracle and Post-Crisis World Economy".
+The theme of the 2014 conference was "Institutions and Development: China Miracle and Post-Crisis World Economy".

 CEA UK/Europe Annual Conference 2013